carbon-language/carbon-lang/docs/project/principles/low_context_sensitivity.md

 reading and writing) if it means greatly reducing the amount of context that must be consumed to read and understand code.

-Context can be expensive in a few different ways:
+Context can be expensive in different ways, for example:

 -   It can be _large_.
 This means you would have to look through a lot of lines of code to resolve an ambiguity.